 MSIAC Interns & Trainees

-MSIAC has opportunities for member nation’s personnel who have completed or are completing a technical degree related to munitions engineering and safety and the intention to enter government or industry.
+MSIAC offers opportunities to personnel from member nations who have completed or are pursuing a technical degree related to munitions engineering and safety.
+Candidates should have the intention of entering government or industry following their studies.
 For people in-between years at university or engineering school, placements can be 8 weeks or longer after completing a technical degree or Masters level degree.

 Please be informed that the granting of a NATO SECRET security clearance delivered by the national security authorities is obligatory prior to the start of the internship.
 It remains the responsibility of the applicant to request this clearance via their national security authorities.
 The duration of the procedure varies from one country to another but lasts 4 to 8 months on average.
 We advise the candidates interested in an internship at MSIAC to take this requirement into consideration and plan their internship accordingly.
 Any agreed start date of internship remains provisional until the receipt of the security clearance is confirmed.